noahcoleman/ArduinoWorkshop/README.md

   delay(1000);               // wait for a second
   digitalWrite(led, LOW);    // turn the LED off by making the voltage LOW delay(1000);               // wait for a second
-  // By changing the length of the delays, both on and off, we change the LED's blink rate.
 }
 ```

-We can change the code to change the rate of blinking.
+By changing the length of the delays, both on and off, we change the LED's blink rate.

 ####More fun sketches
 - Turn on LED with a button
 - Turn your Arduino into K.I.T.T. from Knight Rider